ymcaPrabhu/DeepResearch/WebDancer/readme.md

 ## 🤩 Acknowledgements

 This work is implemented based on [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) and [verl](https://github.com/volcengine/verl).
-We greatly appreciate their valuable contributions to the community.
-We also extend our sincere gratitude to all contributors of this work — your efforts have made this work possible.
+We greatly appreciate their valuable contributions to the community, especially for [WebThinker](https://github.com/RUC-NLPIR/WebThinker).

 ## 📑 Citation